graphql-python/graphql-core/README.md

   GraphQL-core, and GraphQL-core-next will probably be renamed to Graphql-core 3.

-* [Ariadne](https://github.com/mirumee/ariadne) is a Python library for implementing GraphQL servers using schema-first approach created by Rafał Pitoń.
+* [Ariadne](https://github.com/mirumee/ariadne) is a Python library for implementing GraphQL servers using schema-first approach created by Mirumee Software.

   Ariadne is already using GraphQL-core-next as its GraphQL implementation.